-- (1) To test the 23 volt, reference source battery, set the TEMP.
+- (1) To test the 23V reference source battery, set the TEMP.
 DATUM/OFF/ TEMPERATURE DATUM & SIGNAL switch to the TEMPERATURE DATUM & SIGNAL position.
 Turn the TEST SELECTOR switch to the BATTERY position.
+Note the reading of METER 11 which should be in the green zone. - (2) To test the 5.4V temperature signal source battery, set the TEMP.
+DATUM OFF/TEMPERATURE DATUM & SIGNAL switch to the TEMP.
+DATUM & SIGNAL position.
+Turn the TEST SELECTOR switch to the BATTERY position.
 Note the reading of METER 11 which should be in the green zone.

-(2) To test the 5.4 volt, temperature signal source battery, set the TEMP.
-DATUM/OFF/TEMPERATURE DATUM & SIGNAL switch to the TEMPERATURE DATUM & SIGNAL position.
+SIGNAL switch to the TEMPERATURE DATUM & SIGNAL position.
 Turn the TEST SELECTOR switch to T/C RES.
 Turn the T/C HARNESS SELECTOR switch to position H. Depress the T/C RESIST.
 TEST key switch to the T/C RESIST.
 TEST position.
 Rotate the TEMP.
-SIGNAL, COARSE control slowly clockwise; with the COARSE control turned through approximately $\frac{1}{4}$ full travel, METER 11 should indicate full scale deflection.
+SIGNAL, COARSE control slowly clockwise; with the COARSE control turned through approximately $\frac{3}{4}$ full travel, METER 11 should indicate full scale deflection.

 20. Connect the test set QT 223 (plug labelled A/C TEST) to the aircraft test plug using test cable QY 2212.
 Remove the socket from the a.c. supply plug of the control system amplifier and substitute the socket, located on one of the two short leads from the Y-shaped junction of test cable QY 2216.
 Mate the remaining short lead from the Y-shaped junction with the socket previously connected to the amplifier a.c. supply plug.
-Connect the remaining socket of the test cable QY 2216 to the 4-pole plug (labelled PHASING) of the test set.
-Switch on the aircraft 115 volt, 400 c.p.s., 3 phase supply.
+Connect the remaining socket of the test cable QY 2216 to the 4-hole plug (labelled PHASING) of the test set.
+Switch on the aircraft 115V, 400 Hz, 3 phase supply.

 21. The following voltage, frequency and phasing tests provide an indication that the power supply to the temperature control system amplifier is correct.
-Allow

-5 mins. to elapse, after switching on the supplies, before proceeding with the tests.
+Allow 5 mins. to elapse, after switching on the supplies, before proceeding with the tests.

-- (1) Turn the TEST SELECTOR switch to C.P.S. - (2) The frequency is indicated on METER 11.
-The scale range is 380 - 420 c.p.s. in steps of 10 c.p.s.
-Centre scale reading represents 400 c.p.s. - (3) The PHASING indicator lamp should be extinguished. - (4) Turn the TEST SELECTOR switch to VOLTS. - (5) Note the reading of METER 11.
+- (1) Turn the TEST SELECTOR switch to C.P.S. - (2) Frequency is indicated on METER 1

+The scale range is 380 to 420 Hz in steps of 10 Hz.
+The centre scale reading represents 400 Hz.

+- (3) The PHASING indicator lamp should be extinguished. - (4) Turn the TEST SELECTOR switch to VOLTS. - (5) Note the reading of METER 11.
 If the voltage is within the specified limits the meter reading should be within the BLUE ZONE. - (6) The PHASING indicator lamp should illuminate.